 When should you ask for a testimonial?

-The ideal time to get a testimonial after purchase depends on the type of product or service you offer and the customer’s experience with it.
+The best time to get a testimonial after purchase depends on the type of product or service you offer and the customer’s experience with it.
 In general, it’s best to ask for a testimonial when the customer has had enough time to fully experience and evaluate the product or service.

 If you sell a physical product, you may want to wait until the customer has received the item, used it for a few days or weeks, and generated an opinion about it.